Research Ethics Challenges & Road Ahead | Updated 2021

-However, the credibility of research publication is in ‘Question for years’ as it presents Institution Image & Nation Reputation.
+However, the credibility of the research publication is in ‘Question for years’ as it presents Institution Image & Nation Reputation.
 In recent few years’ problems of dubious/sub-standard journals has become serious concern all over the world and the percentage of the research article published in such poor quality journals are much higher than others by Indian university and students.

 There are various reasons behind the low standard of research in various study fields, but the most important reason is related to the ethics of research.
 These ethical issues are not a new thing it was raised by ‘Plato’ twenty-four hundred years ago.

 Recently UGC-approved list of journals was created to ensure published papers are of a high standard along to perform research ethically.
 The guidelines apply in many possible contexts including teaching, conducting research, paper publication, or misconduct along with disciplinary procedures.

 If the research is not conducted ethically the ‘Outcome’ will be irrelevant.

 - Research Ethics is a set of guidelines that help researchers to conduct research successfully.
 The major principles revolve around the research process, data collection, interpretation of data, report publication, thesis, confidentiality, obfuscation, and plagiarism.